Memorial is among the first universities in Canada to create and adopt a formal research agreement that recognizes Indigenous data sovereignty.

 Integrity and impact

-President Vianne Timmons says Memorial’s Indigenous Research Agreement will enhance the integrity and impact of research by responding to the principles of Indigenous ownership, control, access and possession of Indigenous data.
+President Vianne Timmons says Memorial’s Indigenous Research Agreement will enhance the integrity and impact of research.

 “As Newfoundland and Labrador’s university, Memorial has a special and deeply rooted obligation to all of the people of this province,” Dr. Timmons said.